 A current HIPAA Security Policy or Procedure has been updated.

-A new threat, breach or vulnerability has been discovered or reported that may affect EPHI.
-(See HIPAA Security Incident Response and Reporting Policy)
+A new threat, breach or vulnerability has been discovered or reported that may affect ePHI.
+(See HIPAA Security Incident Procedures Policy)

 [The HIPAA Security office shall notify the HIPAA Security Liaisons of any of the following events: